theolivenbaum/resin/README.md

 # Resin

-Resin is a modern information retrieval system, a document based search engine library and framework, and a Lucene clone.
+Resin is a modern information retrieval system and a document based search engine library.

 ## Documentation